Famous Same-Sex Couples

 20

-James Buchanan (U.S. Representative, Senator, Secretary of State under Polk, minister to Russia and Great Britain, 15th President)
+James Buchanan (U.S. Rep & Senator, Sec. of State under Polk, minister to Russia & U.K., 15th President)

-William Rufus Devane King (U.S. Senator, minister to France, Vice-President under Franklin Pierce)
+William Rufus Devane King (U.S. Senator, minister to France, Vice-Pres. under Franklin Pierce)

 20